Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Proof of Theorems and and Lemma

-3. It is curious that the bound of Theorem~\ref{thm1.3} is not always better than that of Theorem~\ref{thm1.2}, despite using better ``ingredients'' in its proof: namely, the bound \reff{eq.extpenrose.simple.c} from Proposition~\ref{prop.extpenrose.simple} always beats the bound~\reff{eq.extpenrose.b} from Proposition~\ref{prop.extpenrose}; and Proposition~\ref{prop.counting.aldo} is always better than Proposition~\ref{prop.counting}.
+3. It is curious that the bound of Theorem~\ref{thm1.3b} is not always better than that of Theorem~\ref{thm1.2c}, despite using a better ``ingredient'' in its proof: namely, the bound \reff{eq.extpenrose.simple.b} from Proposition~\ref{prop.extpenrose.simple} always beats the bound~\reff{eq.extpenrose.b} from Proposition~\ref{prop.extpenrose}.
 How is it that the final result can sometimes be worse?